Back to Blog

 Agencies evaluating white-label platforms for debt collection clients need specific capabilities that general-purpose voice AI often lacks.

-Time-zone aware calling: TCPA restricts calls to 8 AM - 9 PM in the consumer's local time zone.
+Time-zone aware calling: TCPA restricts calls to between 8 AM and 9 PM in the consumer's local time zone.
 The platform must automatically calculate permissible calling windows based on the debtor's area code or ZIP code, not the collector's location.

 Mini-Miranda compliance: Regulation F requires specific disclosures on initial communications.
 The AI must deliver required language verbatim: "This is an attempt to collect a debt and any information obtained will be used for that purpose."